Top-rated local movers that handle Lexington to Colorado Springs moves

 - Colorado Springs is considered to be safer than Lexington with a safety index of 58.06 vs Lexington’s 49.12.

-- Air quality in Colorado Springs is moderate, and in Lexington it's good.
+- Air quality in Colorado Springs is Moderate, and in Lexington it’s Good.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a Colorado moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a Colorado moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
 Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
 If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.